top of page

 Through personalized lab testing, nutritional guidance, and lifestyle strategies, Functional Medicine helps bring your body back into balance naturally — without depending solely on hormone replacement.

-You can learn more about Functional Medicine services in Westlake, TX offered by Dr. Amy Shah for hormonal health and beyond.
+You can learn more about Functional Medicine services offered by Dr. Amy Shah for hormonal health and beyond.

 Hormone Therapy: Pros and Cons